 The Atlas of Online Policy Barriers is an an online map tool that visualizes data representing key implementation barriers and challenges to climate policy.
 This data ranges from committed emissions to subsidies to fossil fuels and from clean energy investment gaps to emissions embedded in imported goods.
 The tool is aimed at communicating to a non-technical audience the major challendges, hot spots and criticalities for guiding climate and sustainable development related policy making.

 Global Stocktake Indicator Tool

-The global stocktake indicator tool measures progress towards Paris goals, but not only in terms of GHG emissions.
-It shows the implications of the implementation of national climate policies, and how they add up to the greenhouse gas emission reductions needed to keep global warming to well below 2 ˚C or even 1.5 ˚C. In addition, it shows whether current investments, decarbonisation rates, policy coverage and innovations are aligned with long-term goals.
+The global stocktake indicator tool measures progress towards Paris goals, but not only in terms of greenhouse gas emissions.
+It shows the implications of the implementation of national climate policies, and how they add up to the greenhouse gas emission reductions needed to keep global warming to well below 2˚C or even 1.5˚C. In addition, the tool shows whether current investments, decarbonisation rates, policy coverage and innovations are aligned with long-term goals.

-The CD-LINKS consortium has developed a set of consistent national and global low-carbon development pathways that take current national policies and the Nationally Determined Contributions (NDCs) as an entry point for short-term climate action and then transition to long-term goals of 1.5 and 2°C as defined by the Paris Agreement.
-These climate policy scenarios are also used as a basis to explore synergies and trade-offs between multiple sustainable development objectives and can be accessed through an interactive scenario database.
+The CD-LINKS consortium has developed a set of consistent national and global low-carbon development pathways that take current national policies and the Nationally Determined Contributions (NDCs) as an entry point for short-term climate action and the transition to long-term goals of well-below 2°C and 2°C as defined by the Paris Agreement.
+These climate policy scenarios can also used as a basis to explore synergies and trade-offs between multiple sustainable development objectives and can be accessed through an interactive scenario explorer.

 IAMC 1.5°C Scenario Explorer hosted by IIASA